pantheon-systems/documentation/source/content/crisis-response-upstream.md

 ## See Also

-- [Pantheon Global CDN](/global-cdn) - Learn about the Global CDN that comes with all Pantheon sites.
+- [Introduction to Custom Upstreams](/custom-upstream) - Learn about the benefits of Pantheon Custom Upstreams.
 - [Professional Services](/professional-services) - Learn all the great services our expert team can provide.